 Displays messages in your Personal On Hold queue.
 This is the default view.

 Moderator Held Items Displays messages where content overseers are allowed to view held messages that they can moderate.
 Administrator Held Items Displays messages that administrators are allowed to view held messages that they can moderate.
-All Displays message from all of the above categories.
+All Displays message from all the above categories.
 Hold Release Log Displays messages that have been released or rejected by an administrator.

 Releasing / Rejecting / Permitting / Blocking Messages